SwimmingHoles.info logo

 DIRECTIONS From Harrison (in the north-central part of AR) take RT 65 southeast to St. Joe (all directions below are from St. Joe), then:

 WOOLUM [WOOL]: Very beautiful, often very quiet, swimming hole in the Buffalo River with a high bluff on the far side.
 This is very near the river access point and camping area marked as "Woolum" on the Buffalo National River brochure map.
 This is a very primitive camping area, with no tables or drinking water and vault toilets.
 PHOTO .
-LAT, LON lat=35.97083, lon=-92.87944(source: Measured)(accuracy:exact) LINK TO GOOGLE MAP MAP To get here: From RT 65 in St. Joe, take RT 374 west for about 7 miles, keeping right at the fork (turns into dirt road but car accessible) to the Woolum river access point.
+LAT, LON lat=35.97083, lon=-92.87944(source: Measured)(accuracy:exact) LINK TO GOOGLE MAP To get here: From RT 65 in St. Joe, take RT 374 west for about 7 miles, keeping right at the fork (turns into dirt road but car accessible) to the Woolum river access point.
 When you get down near the river, go left to the primitive camping area, also near the river.
 The swimming hole is at the far end of the camping area.
 Very confident.
 Verified 5/09.
 Updated 6/09.

 GILBERT BAR [GILB]: Water play place (pretty shallow) at gravel bar in the Buffalo River at the town of Gilbert.
-LAT, LON lat=35.9866, lon=-92.7150(source: DeLorme)(accuracy:exact) LINK TO GOOGLE MAP MAP To get here: Go south on RT 65 from St. Joe, then, before you cross the Buffalo River turn east (left) on RT 333.
+LAT, LON lat=35.9866, lon=-92.7150(source: DeLorme)(accuracy:exact) LINK TO GOOGLE MAP To get here: Go south on RT 65 from St. Joe, then, before you cross the Buffalo River turn east (left) on RT 333.
 Go to Gilbert; follow signs to Gilbert Bar.
 The swimming hole is in the Buffalo River in Gilbert.
 Very confident.
 Verified 5/09.
 Updated 6/09.

 GRINDERS FERRY [GRIN]: Water play place (pretty shallow except for one deep area) at canoe put in the Buffalo River.
 Not the best swimming hole in the area, but very close to RT 65.
 PHOTO .
-LAT, LON lat=35.9847, lon=-92.7444(source: DeLorme)(accuracy:exact) LINK TO GOOGLE MAP MAP To get here: Continue south on RT 65, then, immediately after you cross the Buffalo River going south on RT 65, the road to Grinders Ferry is signed your left.
+LAT, LON lat=35.9847, lon=-92.7444(source: DeLorme)(accuracy:exact) LINK TO GOOGLE MAP To get here: Continue south on RT 65, then, immediately after you cross the Buffalo River going south on RT 65, the road to Grinders Ferry is signed your left.
 Very confident.
 Verified 5/09.
 Updated 6/09.

 TYLER BEND [TYLE]: Very nicely developed campground (reservations available) with canoe access and good swimming hole in a bend in the Buffalo River.
 PHOTO .
-LAT, LON lat=35.9845, lon=-92.7647(source: DeLorme)(accuracy:exact) LINK TO GOOGLE MAP MAP To get here: After you cross the Buffalo River and pass Grinders Ferry going south on RT 65, see signs to Tyler Bend on your right.
+LAT, LON lat=35.9845, lon=-92.7647(source: DeLorme)(accuracy:exact) LINK TO GOOGLE MAP To get here: After you cross the Buffalo River and pass Grinders Ferry going south on RT 65, see signs to Tyler Bend on your right.
 When you get to Tyler Bend area, go to the parking area for river access, walk to the river and then walk to the left a bit along the river bank to get to the deep place across from the high bluff.
 Very confident.
 Verified 5/09.
 Updated 6/09.

 CONFIDENCE Very confident